 Danielle is currently pursuing a Master’s degree in Transpersonal Counseling Psychology as well as a comprehensive training in the Hakomi methodology of somatic psychotherapy, body-mind awareness skills from which she is excited to incorporate into the flow of her meditation instruction.
 She has a passion for re-languaging ancient wisdom practices in a way that is accessible and applicable for modern folks, and takes absolute delight in seeing people come into new and deeper understanding of their mind-bodies.

 After graduating from Stanford University in 2015 with a BA in Comparative Literature, Maggie Medlin studied woodcarving in Oaxaca, Mexico before landing at Great Vow Zen Buddhist Monastery, where she trained for 19 months under Chozen and Hogen Bays, Roshi.
-She has practiced in long retreat for an accumulated 5 months, which includes a Goenka Vipassana retreat as well as a Buddhist + Indigenous Wisdom program in Peru under Insight Meditation teacher Spring Washam.
-Maggie will be attending a two month insight meditation retreat at Spirit Rock in early 2020.
+She has practiced in long retreat for an accumulated 5 months, which includes a Goenka Vipassana retreat as well as a Buddhist + Indigenous Wisdom program in Peru under meditation teacher Spring Washam, and a 6 week insight meditation retreat at Spirit Rock.

 Noel has been a member of Pause Meditation since the very beginning.
 He brings several years of meditation practice and is a kind-hearted advocate of mindfulness meditation.
 He believes that you get what you put into each moment.
 The more you lean into an experience with mindfulness, care and appreciation the more delightful things will follow.
 He is eager to connect with others and share tools to help people in any way he can.